-Join Ben Long for an in-depth discussion in this video Protecting and deleting images, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Protecting and deleting images, part of Nikon D5100 Essential Training.

 There are a few different philosophies about deleting images.…Some people like to delete images that they think are bad so that they don't…drown in image a lot when they start their post-production process.…Other people so you should never delete an image because you never know whether…it might be useful or not later.…For the sake of this discussion, let's split the difference and say that there…will occasionally be images that you know will have zero utility later,…those images where your finger is in front of the lens, or you left the lens cap…on, for example.…Your camera provides a number of ways to delete images as well is to lock images…so that they can't be deleted.…

 You've already seen how in playback mode you can delete an individual image by…pressing the little trashcan button and then pressing it again to delete or…pressing playback to cancel.…There are other ways that you can delete images.…If I go into my menu here, at the top of my Playback menu is a Delete command.
 I…am going to open that up and I see a number of options.…